LeilaBouk/HTMLCSS-Portfolio/README.md

 ## About this project 🐊

-This is a portfolio was created to showcase my coding coding abilities.
+This is a portfolio was created to showcase my coding abilities.

-This project was built with HTML and CSS.
+## Languages 💬
+HTML + CSS

 ## Usage 🐗